The ultimate list of best things to do in La Fortuna, Costa Rica. Plan your trip to one of Costa Rica’s most popular adventure travel destinations.

 The climate in La Fortuna

 La Fortuna enjoys four seasons.
 The climate is tropical and humid.
 Expect rain showers, though not very often, because that’s how the country’s ecosystem thrives.

 Temperatures in La Fortuna

 It is all year round hot in La Fortuna.
-The hottest months; however, are February, March and April.
+The hottest months, however, are February, March, and April.
 The average temperature ranges from 72 F to 93 F.

 What to bring to La Fortuna

 Your essential packing list must include the following: a day pack containing your wallet, phone, keys, and a change of clothes.

 Add insect repellent, sunscreen with high SPF, a water-resistant jacket, a hat, and sunglasses.